Miraculous Utterances #3 Anointing of Jehu as King (2 Kings 9:1-10) and #4 Revelation and Prophecy Concerning Israel and Syria (2 Kings 13: 14-19).

 5 And when he came, behold, the captains of the host were sitting; and he said, I have an errand to thee, O captain.
 And Jehu said, Unto which of all us?
 And he said, To thee, O captain.

 6 And he arose, and went into the house; and he poured the oil on his head, and said unto him, Thus saith the Lord God of Israel, I have anointed thee king over the people of the Lord, even over Israel.

 At this point, God begins to speak through the prophet’s son to give Jehu his commission, which was to destroy the legacy of Ahab.
 These were not Elisha’s words but God’s words to the young prophet.
 This prophecy included a graphic description of how Jezebel would die.

 7 And thou shalt smite the house of Ahab thy master, that I may avenge the blood of my servants the prophets, and the blood of all the servants of the Lord, at the hand of Jezebel.

 8 For the whole house of Ahab shall perish: and I will cut off from Ahab him that pisseth against the wall, and him that is shut up and left in Israel:

 10 And the dogs shall eat Jezebel in the portion of Jezreel, and there shall be none to bury her.
 And he opened the door, and fled.

-- Although King Jehu was anointed by one of the sons of the prophet, it was Elisha that sent the son of the prophet.
-He was simply carrying out the behest or command of Elisha.
-However, once the son of the prophet obeyed Elisha, God used him to present Jehu’s commission, which was the fulfillment of Elijah’s prophecy found in 1 Kings 21:21-24.
+- Although King Jehu was anointed by one of the prophet’s sons, Elisha sent the son of the prophet.
+He was carrying out the behest or command of Elisha.
+However, once the prophet’s son obeyed Elisha, God used him to present Jehu’s commission, which fulfilled Elijah’s prophecy found in 1 Kings 21:21-24.

 21 Behold, I will bring evil upon thee, and will take away thy posterity, and will cut off from Ahab him that pisseth against the wall, and him that is shut up and left in Israel,